yuutayamada/mykie-el/README.md

 | :C-u&email         | Call this if you satisfied :C-u & :email
 | :url               | Call this if current point matched (thing-at-point 'url)
 | :C-u&url           | Call this if you satisfied :C-u & :url
-| :MAJOR-MODE        | Call this if :MAJOR-MODE matched major-mode. for example you can specify like this: :emacs-lisp-mode '(message "hello")
+| :MAJOR-MODE        | Call this if :MAJOR-MODE matched major-mode. for example you can specify like this: :emacs-lisp-mode (message "hello")
 | :C-u&MAJOR-MODE    | Call this if you satisfied :C-u & :MAJOR-MODE
 | :region&MAJOR-MODE | Call this if you satisfied :region & :MAJOR-MODE
 | :prog              | Call this if current buffer is related programming see also `prog-mode' from Emacs.
 Note this function can use from Emacs 24.1.